Fake

 Whenever there’s a significant tragedy now, opportunists mobilize very quickly to capitalize on it.
 Within hours of the shootings, people were setting up fake Go Fund Me victim pages.
 Here’s a little clue about this kind of scam.
 Right after something terrible happens, the first thing a normal victim does is something other than setting up a Go Fund Me page.
 In the wake of a horrible incident, the normal person will be recuperating, settling down, planning a funeral, etc.

-How the internet’s conspiracy theorists turned Parkland students into ‘crisis actors’ NBC News
+internet’s conspiracy theorists turned Parkland students into ‘crisis actors’

 “The speed with which these groundless claims spread points to a troubling digital ecosystem in the era of fake news.
 In this shadow media network, unfounded information shows up on dubious sites, churns through the news aggregation site Reddit, and works its way into Facebook feeds — and to the mainstream media.”